What is a Texas Combative Sports Promoter License Bond and the Combative Sports Bond for Gross Receipts Tax?

 As we mentioned above, there are two types of bonds that you need to obtain the license as mentioned above.
 Here are those:

-Combative Sports Promoter License Bond – The purpose of such bond is to guarantee that the person (principal) who are applying or renewing a license will fulfill the payment of obligations except for gross receipts taxes.
+Combative Sports Promoter License Bond – The purpose of such bond is to guarantee that the person (principal) who is applying or renewing a license will fulfill the payment of obligations except for gross receipts taxes.

 Combative Sports Promoter Bond for Gross Receipts Tax Bond – This bond is to ensure payment of the necessary gross receipt taxes from the event.
 The promoter is tasked to submit a verified report of the following, three business days after the event: